 As home to some of the fastest-growing counties in the nation, Metro Denver attracts businesses and keeps them.
 Our competitive environment, sound transportation infrastructure, and variety of industries bring companies here.
 Metro Denver’s pervasive optimism, 300 annual days of sunshine, and its location at the doorstep of the Rocky Mountains makes it difficult to think of being elsewhere.

-Companies that have moved their corporate headquarters to the region thus far in 2012 include: Blockbuster (a division of DISH Network), Famous Brands/Mrs. Fields, Coleman, National Bank Holdings, National Association of Retail Marketing Services, SEFE Inc., SCL Health System, Merrill Lynch Heartland Market, and NeoMedia Technologies.
+Companies that have moved their corporate headquarters to the region in 2012 include: Blockbuster (a division of DISH Network), Famous Brands/Mrs. Fields, Coleman, National Bank Holdings, National Association of Retail Marketing Services, SEFE Inc., SCL Health System, Merrill Lynch Heartland Market, and NeoMedia Technologies.